Hedge Fund Losses Caused by Fraud or Negligence

 - Marketing collateral or private offering materials that misstated the investing goals of the hedge fund

 - Conflicts of interest that went undisclosed

 - A hedge fund was the victim of fraud

-For example, in 2013, when Puerto Rico bond funds and closed-end bond funds plunged in values, it wasn’t just retail investors that lost money.
-There were also thousands of investors of hedge funds and mutual funds that were among the island’s creditors who suffered huge losses.Two Recent Infamous Hedge Fund Frauds
+For example, in 2013, when Puerto Rico bond funds and closed-end bond funds plunged in value, it wasn’t just retail investors that lost money.
+There were also thousands of investors of hedge funds and mutual funds that were among the island’s creditors who suffered huge investment losses.Two Recent Infamous Hedge Fund Frauds

 While there are many hedge funds that operate ethically and are well-capitalized, there are those that have famously defrauded investors of billions of dollars.